CrowderSoup/Project-Board/README.md

 There are plans to add the following very soon:

-1) Data Persistence
+1) Data Persistence\n
-2) Color coding based on importance
+2) Color coding based on importance\n
-3) Adding a due date
+3) Adding a due date\n
-4) Adding notes / description to a project when you drill into it
+4) Adding notes / description to a project when you drill into it\n